olesk75/SparkLED/README.md

 **Spark Core**: The [Spark Core](http://spark.io) is a wifi and cloud enabled development platform that controls the leds and acts as server, programmed in C (Arduino)

-**"SparkLED" scripts**: python client that connects to the Spark Core over wifi and sends commands and animations/pictures for it to display on the LED display
+**"SparkLED" scripts**: python client that connects to the Spark Core over wifi and sends commands and animations/pictures for it to display on the LED display (in my case these run on a PC).

 **FastLED**: [FastLED](http://fastled.io) is an excellent library for controlling a range of LED strips and displays.
 For now, using the [Spark Core branch](https://github.com/FastLED/FastLED/tree/sparkcore) until it gets merged into master